curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

   };
 ```

-(Note: Most probably you would need `ip46tables` to open ports in both IPv4 and IPv6.
-If the server doesn't support IPv6 (!), just use `iptables`)
+Most probably you would need `ip46tables` to open ports in both IPv4 and IPv6.
+If the server doesn't support IPv6 (!), just use `iptables`.

+Edit (20 Jun 2021): {% post_link cloudflare-argo-nixos 'cloudflared' %} replaced my port forwarding setup, my web server now binds to localhost and no longer needs open inbound port.

 ## Unattended upgrade